pausabe/cpl-app/wiki.md

     production_X
     test_X
+    simulator

 #### Instructions

-Due some errors, the database cannot be updated using OTA updates.
+Due to some errors, the database cannot be updated using OTA updates.
 Therefore, when we...

 - Update only database changes -> Use the Deploy website